golems/amino/doc/md/faq.md

 Comparison with Other Packages    {#comparison}
 ==============================

+* Q: How does Amino relate to MoveIt!?

+  - A: MoveIt uses separate data structures for the robot the environment.
+Amino uses a single data structure (the scene graph) for both the robot and environment.
+Using a single data structure greatly simplifies interactions with multiple objects, e.g., carrying a tray of objects or pushing a loaded cart.

+  - A: MoveIt! is closely coupled with ROS.
+Amino can load ROS URDF files and is also able to operate stand-alone.

 * Q: How do the Scene Graphs in Amino compare to ROS URDF?

   - A: URDF and Amino scene graphs contain similar information.
 Amino